iREDMe/YAJDBL/README.md

 - [x] ~~REST Error Handling~~

 ## Notes
 - This is not a clone of Discord.js
-- Project started on November 8, 2018  by Kevlar.
+- Project started on November 8, 2018,  by Kevlar.
-- Thanks to `Zoro#0001` *From Plexi Development* for helping me on Typings
+- Thanks to `Zoro#0001`, *from Plexi Development* for creating types and other contributions.
-- Thanks to [boltxyz](https://github.com/boltxyz) For being a contributor
+- Thanks to [boltxyz](https://github.com/boltxyz) for contributing.

 ## Developers
-- `Kevlar`: Main Developer/Maintainer
+- `Kevlar`: Main Developer/Maintainer.
-- `boltxyz`: Developer/Contributor
+- `boltxyz`: Developer/Contributor.
-- `Zoro`: Typings Developer/Contributor
+- `Zoro`: Typings Developer/Contributor.